CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Bonding-Link-Aggregation.md

 ## Hash Distribution

-Egress traffic through a bond is distributed to a slave based on a packet hash calculation, providing load balancing over the slaves; many conversation flows are distributed over all available slaves to load balance the total traffic.
+The switch distributes egress traffic through a bond to a slave based on a packet hash calculation, providing load balancing over the slaves; the switch distributes conversation flows over all available slaves to load balance the total traffic.
 Traffic for a single conversation flow always hashes to the same slave.

 The hash calculation uses packet header data to choose to which slave to transmit the packet:

-- For IP traffic, IP header source and destination fields are used in the calculation.
+- For IP traffic, the switch uses IP header source and destination fields in the calculation.
-- For IP + TCP/UDP traffic, source and destination ports are included in the hash calculation.
+- For IP + TCP/UDP traffic, the switch  includes source and destination ports in the hash calculation.

 {{%notice note%}}
-In a failover event, the hash calculation is adjusted to steer traffic over available slaves.
+In a failover event, the switch adjusts the hash calculation to steer traffic over available slaves.
 {{%/notice%}}

 ### LAG Custom Hashing

-You can configure which fields are used in the LAG hash calculation.
+You can configure the fields you want to use in the LAG hash calculation.
 For example, if you do not want to use source or destination port numbers in the hash calculation, you can disable the source port and destination port fields.

 You can configure the following fields: